Please Contact Us if you cannot find an answer to your question(s)

-You and your family are eligible if your baby was admitted to the NICU for several days or more.
+Any infant who was admitted to the NICU for 72 hours or more.

 Since your baby was in the NICU, this means your baby’s condition was serious enough at birth that health and development should be monitored more closely than most infants.